Sher-Chowdhury/codingbee_docs/categories/kubernetes/10_environment_variables/environment_variables.md

 Connection to 192.168.99.102 port 31306 [tcp/*] succeeded!
 ```

 This means our service object is working, and our pod is listening on port 3306.
-Next we install mysql client, on our macbook (if we don't already have it installed):
+Next we'll install mysql client, on our macbook (if we don't already have it installed):

 ```bash
 brew install mysql-client